freelawproject/free.law/content/deprecating-email-lists.md

 The second thing we're winding down today is our mailman list server, which powered our [Juriscraper][js], [PACER Drainage][1], and Developers email lists.
 Most of these lists were low traffic, and were used for developers only, so this should not have a huge impact.
 These days we are using Slack for this purpose anyway.
 If you are interested in contributing to Free Law Project, [send us a note][c] and we'll get you set up.

+Thank you for all of your efforts and for being a part of our work!

 [1]: {filename}/help-agitate-to-open-up-pacer.md
 [c]: {filename}/pages/contact.md